Nischit290402/Face_Recog/README.md

   5)Display the matched name if tolerance is passed.

-The Frontend program
+The Frontend program:

     The frontend program is purely an implementation of FLASK using python and html.

     To support the styles we have used BOOTSTRAP, CSS

     The structuring of the frontend into html and python files has been accomplished using a library of FLASK called JENGO.

   While debugging for user-friendly purposes, another library called WERKZEUG